AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - The actual bits per sample in the file (may differ from `ImageSpec::format`).
    * - ``oiio:UnassociatedAlpha``
      - int
-     - Nonzero if the alpha channel contained "unassociated" alpha.
+     - Nonzero if the data returned by OIIO will have "unassociated" alpha.
+   * - ``tiff:UnassociatedAlpha``
+     - int
+     - Nonzero if the data in the file had "unassociated" alpha (even if using the usual convention of returning associated alpha from the read methods).